Abriendo Mentes FAQ

 Does Abriendo Mentes offer housing or home stay options?
 How much does it cost?

 We are happy to set up housing either in homestays with a local family or private accommodations.
-Homestays include breakfast, dinner and laundry service and cost $15 a night.
+Homestays include breakfast, dinner and weekly laundry service and cost $15 a night.
 Private accommodations are in apartments or casitas and cost approximately $150-$200 per month.
-Please email us for more information on housing.
+Please email us for more information regarding housing availability.
 Prices are subject to change due to the inflationary tendency of the local currency and current housing availability.

 How do volunteers make housing payments?